pkgdemon/ghostbsd-core/README.md

 # ghostbsd-core
 GhostBSD core ISO build

 These scripts will assemble the core operating system for GhostBSD for research, testing, and development purposes.
 The first script will build base packages.
 The second script will assemble a hybrid ISO that will boot with full read write support by rerooting into a memory filesystem after GhostBSD is cloned to it.
-The third script will boot the ISO in a bhyve VM for quicker testing and development purposes.
+The third script will boot the ISO in a bhyve VM for quicker testing, and development purposes.

 ## Recommend System Requirements for building base packages